nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Configuration

 *   `@Deploy` - deploys a bundle (or an XML component from the given bundle) in the running server.
-    *   String[] value - the path of the bundle (or contribution).
+    *   String value - the path of the bundle (or contribution).
 The path format is "`symbolicName:path`" where `symbolicName` is the bundle symbolic name and the optional path is a path relative to the bundle root of the XML component to deploy.
 If no path is specified, the entire bundle will be deployed.
         Example: "`org.nuxeo.runtime`", "`org.nuxeo.runtime:OSGI-INF/my-component.xml`" etc.

-*   `@LocalDeploy` - deploys a test XML component as part of an existing bundle in the running server.
-This is useful to deploy test contributions that are not part of a real bundle.
-    *   String[] value - same as for the `@Deploy` annotation.
-The difference is that the `symbolicName` will be that of the target bundle, and the path is required and should point to a test resource.
+Note that @Deploy is repeatable and should be used this way for me readability.

 #### Injectable Objects